mrbumpy409/GeneralUser-GS/documentation/README.md

 * It is not possible to change the sample interpolation method from FluidSynth’s default 4th-order resampler.
 This means there will be cases where high frequency aliasing may be audible, particularly when playing a sample far above or below its natural sample rate.
 * The entire SoundFont is always loaded to RAM, even if you’re only using one preset from an otherwise enormous SoundFont.

-If any of the above are an issue for you, you should consider using FluidSynth Plugin (see [section 3.1.1](#311-fluidsynth-plugin-gnulinux-macos-windows) above) instead.<div style="page-break-after: always"></div>
+If any of the above are an issue for you, you should consider using FluidSynth Plugin (see [section 3.1.1](#311-fluidsynth-plugin-gnulinux-macos-windows) above) instead.

 #### 3.1.4.
 LMMS (GNU/Linux, macOS, Windows)